17 ways to streamline school mornings in your house, so you can turn the chaos of your morning routine into a calm stress-free experience instead.

 ON THE WEEKEND

-WRITE UP A LUNCHBOX PLAN – Making a plan of what to put in the kids’ lunchboxes through the week not only helps to ensure that I have the fridge and pantry stocked with lunchbox food items, but it also helps the kids know what to pack in their lunchboxes.
+WRITE UP A LUNCHBOX PLAN – Making a plan for what to put in the kids’ lunchboxes through the week not only helps to ensure that I have the fridge and pantry stocked with lunchbox food items, but it also helps the kids know what to pack in their lunchboxes.

 WASH AND IRON UNIFORMS – Over the weekend I clean all uniforms and have the kids’ formal uniforms ironed and in their wardrobe ready for the week ahead.
 I then do one small load mid week so that their school uniforms last the whole week (this also means I do not need to purchase a uniform for each day of the week).
 For more advice on managing your laundry check out my Tips To Get Through The Laundry Pile Faster.